Kali414/SalesDuo_Assignemnt/python/README.md

 #  Gemini Meeting Summarizer API

-A Flask-based API powered by Google Gemini (1.5 Flash) that extracts meaningful insights from meeting transcripts and returns:
+A Flask-based API powered by Google Gemini (1.5 Flash) and LangChain that extracts meaningful insights from meeting transcripts and returns:

 - ✅ A concise summary
 - ✅ Key decisions